Letters to the Editor or Op-Eds

 Sample Op-Ed- Download and customize for use in your local newspaper.

 Libraries Stand Ready to Help in Tough Economic Times

-By Jim Rettig, president of the American Library Association and university librarian, University of Richmond and Greg Worrell, president, Scholastic Classroom and Library Group
+By Jim Rettig, 2008-2009 ALA President and university librarian, University of Richmond and Greg Worrell, president, Scholastic Classroom and Library Group

 When economic times get tough, the average American family’s solution is to get creative.
 In rethinking their budgets, many families across the country are turning to a familiar place – the public library.